Acute eosinophilic pneumonia

 Acute eosinophilic pneumonia (AEP) is an uncommon, acute-onset form of eosinophilic lung disease which varies in severity.
-Though poorly understood, the pathogenesis of AEP likely varies depending on the underlying cause which may include smoking, inhalation exposure, medication, and infection.
-In most patients, AEP is idiopathic, or has no known cause.
+Eosinophilic lung diseases are a group of diseases caused by damage to the alveolar sacs and surrounding tissues of the inner lung.
+Though poorly understood, the pathogenesis of AEP likely varies depending on the underlying cause, which may include smoking, inhalation exposure, medication, and infection.
+In most patients, AEP is an idiopathic disease, with no known cause.
+Eosinophilic pneumonia can be acute or chronic.

 AEP is characterized by airway injury, vascular injury, and the release of IL-33, a pro-inflammatory cytokine.
 This results in the recruitment of eosinophils, a type of white blood cell, to the lungs with subsequent inflammation and symptoms.
 Symptoms are nonspecific and include cough, shortness of breath, malaise, myalgia, night sweats, and pleuritic chest pain.

+Signs and Symptoms

+Classic signs and symptoms of AEP include: